 1. Goals have deadlines

-We wrote in our latest book, Dream Save Do: An Action Plan for Dreamers, that a dream without a deadline is already dead.
+In our book, Dream Save Do: An Action Plan for Dreamers, my husband Warren and I wrote that a dream without a deadline is already dead.
 This is true if your goal is as big as a trip around the world or as small as making one sales call per day.

 After you’ve determined a goal, whether it is to move, start a side business, paint your house, save money, get a new job, or lose weight, the first step is giving yourself a finish date.
 Without it, you won’t push yourself to get it done, no matter how much you want it.
 The status quo and routine of life is too comforting, too hard to break out of, without a specific reason to do so.

 When we start a writing project, the first step is to give ourselves a publish date.
 From the very first word of the project, we know when it is due and how many words have to be written each day to make it happen.
 When we decide to travel to a new destination, we pick a date to go/arrive.
 We may leave a lot of details open after we decide to do something, but we never shrink back from a deadline.

 The action of setting a date propels you to begin the work to make your goal a reality.
 (Tweet this!)

 2. Take action on dreams every single day

 You can’t really be part-time about your goals and dreams or you’ll never reach them.
 Many people think life is changed by big steps, huge events, and giant milestones, but the truth is that big, lasting change happens in the tiny steps and choices you make every single day.
 The cumulative effect of those small steps is what brings about the milestones and big leaps everyone around you thinks happened overnight.

 Before we left on this journey in 2010, we sold a few possessions every single week for 2 years.
 Creating Craigslist ads isn’t glamorous, but it took this daily attention to decluttering to free us up to leave (and pad our bank account at the same time).